Erin O'Connor: Modelling

 Her first published pictures were by Juergen Teller for issue 159.
 The Undressed Issue issue of i-D in December 1996.
 She has modelled on the catwalk for John Galliano, Christian Dior, Donna Karan, Prada, Versace, Miu Miu, Jasper Conran, Giorgio Armani, Julien Macdonald, Jean-Paul Gaultier, Chado Ralph Rucci, Badgley Mischka, and Dolce & Gabbana.
 She has worked with many leading fashion photographers including Patrick Demarchelier, Steven Meisel, Steven Klein, Nick Knight, Mario Testino, David Sims, Bryan Adams, Nadav Kander and featured in magazines including Vogue, W, Elle, Harper's Bazaar, Harpers & Queen, i-D, and Visionaire.
 She was on the January cover of British Vogue.
 Since 2005, she has been one of the faces of the British high-street chain Marks and Spencer and in 2008 she launched the haircare line model.me for Toni & Guy, alongside Jamelia and Helena Christensen.

 Karl Lagerfeld described her as "one of the best models in the world."

 She is signed to Tess Management in London.

 In 2011, O'Connor's personal assistant, Michelle Knox Brown was convicted of stealing around £12,000 from the model, which she spent on foreign holidays.

 Television and radio

 In 2001 she appeared as herself in the "Paris" episode of Absolutely Fabulous.
 In March 2003, O'Connor was featured in a three-part Channel 4 documentary This Model Life.
 O'Connor wrote and presented two documentaries on fashion, Erin's Model World and In Search of Beauty, for BBC Radio 4.
 In April 2009, she appeared as a mentor and judge on the Irish reality TV series The Model Agent for RTÉ Two.
 In the autumn of 2013, O'Connor appeared on The Face on Sky Living HD alongside Naomi Campbell and Caroline Winberg.
 The series followed the three as they competed to find and mentor a new 'face' of Max Factor beauty.
+In September 2026, she appeared as a guest judge on the second episode of season 8 of RuPaul's Drag Race UK.